javimereloo/WhatsNext/README.md

 # What's Next
 Whats next is a simple Flutter app prototype designed to schedule the sending of WhatsApp messages.
+This project was started in 2021, for the subject Mobile App Development belonging to the Computer Engineering degree

 # What is working for the moment
 At the moment the application has 3 screens that simulate the aesthetics of the original application: